SAP/project-kb/prospector/README.md

 You can then point your browser to `http://127.0.0.1:8000` to access the API.
 You might also want to take a look at `http://127.0.0.1:8000/docs`.

+*Alternatively*, you can execute the RESTful server explicitly with:

+`python api/main.py`

+which is equivalent but more convenient for debugging.

 ## Using the CLI

 Try the following example: